Acetylglutamate kinase

-Thus, the two substrates of this enzyme are ATP and N-acetyl-L-glutamate, whereas its two products are ADP and N-acetyl-L-glutamyl 5-phosphate.
+The enzyme characterised from the bacterium, Escherichia coli and the green algae, Chlamydomonas reinhardti, converts N-acetyl-L-glutamic acid to N-acetyl-L-γ-glutamyl phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The reaction is part of the biosynthesis of arginine.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
-This enzyme participates in urea cycle and metabolism of amino groups.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.

 Nomenclature

 The systematic name of this enzyme class is ATP:N-acetyl-L-glutamate 5-phosphotransferase.
 Other names in common use include: